$80 CAD

 Organization – Logical flow and coherence of ideas.

-It is recommended that you spend approximately 10 minutes planning, organizing, and writing your paragraph.
+It is recommended that you spend 10 minutes on this task.

 Your response will be evaluated based on the following criteria: